gusbakker/ai/README.md

 # Deep Learning
-My Deep Learning models and experiments
+My Deep Learning models and experiments with AI